Exploring light-induced phases of 2D materials in a modulated 1D quasicrystal

 A striking further prediction of the theory described in Eqs.~(\ref{eq:H1}) and (\ref{eq:j1}) is that the anomalous expansion driven by elliptically polarized irradiation should be enhanced, rather than suppressed, for larger values of the quasiperiodic potential strength $\Delta$.
 This counter-intuitive prediction, while not obvious from the time-dependent Hamiltonian itself, naturally emerges from the effective Hamiltonian description, since $\hat H^{(1)}$ resembles a quasiperiodically-modulated kinetic energy term whose strength is proportional to $\Delta$.
 The third and final main result of this work is the experimental confirmation of this prediction, shown in Fig.~\ref{fig:AnomExpansion}.
 The two transport peaks corresponding to the anomalous phase become much more pronounced as quasiperiodic strength increases, from being barely visible at $\Delta/J \approx 1.34$ to very prominent at $\Delta/J \approx 5.01$.
 This demonstrates the predicted enhancement of anomalous transport by the quasiperiodic potential.
 From the 2D perspective, increasing $\Delta$, while suppressing the transport along the physical dimension, enhances the strength of NNN hopping that supports the anomalous multifractal dynamics (see inset of Fig.\ref{fig:pol_induced_dyn}(c)).

 To sum up, we have experimentally and theoretically investigated a doubly-driven 1D quasiperiodic lattice that maps to an anisotropic Hofstadter model illuminated by light of tunable polarization.
 Measurement of the phase diagram demonstrates that the amplitude and polarization of applied radiation coherently control the localization quantum phase transition in 1D~\cite{Lignier_DL_PhysRevLett.99.220403, Shimasaki_PhysRevLett.133.083405, Dotti_doubleLoc_PhysRevResearch.7.L022026}, a phenomenon which maps to switching the direction of conductivity by intense irradiation in the 2D Hofstadter model.
-These results can be interpreted as 1D quantum simulation of a driven 2D Hamiltonian important in condensed matter, or equivalently as introducing the concept of variable light polarization to 1D.
+These results can be interpreted as observation in a 1D quantum system of a driven 2D Hamiltonian important in condensed matter, or equivalently as introducing the concept of variable light polarization to 1D.
 We observe that linearly and elliptically polarized drives generate strikingly different dynamics for identical drive intensities.
-We experimentally and theoretically demonstrate that elliptically polarized illumination can generate without any fine-tuned parameters an anomalous critical phase featuring multifractal eigenstates and subdiffusive transport, and confirm experimentally that transport in the anomalous phase is enhanced, rather than suppressed, by the strength of quasiperiodicity.
-We note that this protocol differs qualitatively from the traditional Floquet engineering of a multifractal phase by mixing localized and delocalized phases, where the driving frequency must be smaller than the bandwidth of the static spectrum to allow spectral mixing \cite{shimasaki2022anomalous, Gonifmmode_QP_ergodicity_PhysRevB.108.104201}; in contrast, the drive frequencies we explore are in the high-frequency regime without spectral mixing.
+We experimentally and theoretically demonstrate that elliptically polarized illumination can generate without any fine-tuned parameters an anomalous critical phase featuring multifractal eigenstates and subdiffusive transport, and confirm experimentally that transport in the anomalous phase is enhanced, rather than suppressed, by the strength of quasiperiodicity. \yb{ Our protocol challenges the traditional understanding of Floquet multifractality in which localized and ballistic phases are mixed with a low-frequency drive \cite{shimasaki2022anomalous, Gonifmmode_QP_ergodicity_PhysRevB.108.104201}, and where the multifractality is predicted to disappear in the thermodynamic limit.
+In contrast, our protocol is in the high-frequency regime without any spectral mixing. }